Sylvexia/ccu_osdi_notes/Midterm_OS.md

 		2. each core have its own set of instruction.
 		3. focus one overall processing power.
 		4. e.g. Oracle SPARC
-10. Why vDSO syscall is faster than conventional syscall
+9. Why vDSO syscall is faster than conventional syscall
 	1. vDSO syscall(e.g. ```_vdso_clock_gettime``` ) run in user space, which don't require context switch, which means lower cache missed, which improve the performance.
-11. In Linux 2.4 kernel, how to distinguish the I/O bounded task?
+10. In Linux 2.4 kernel, how to distinguish the I/O bounded task?
 	1. Separate the run time to several epoch.
-	2. When no task can execute, switch to next epoch.
+When no task can execute, switch to next epoch.
-	3. When switch to next epoch, increment all task time slice.
+	2. When switch to next epoch, increment all task time slice.
-		1. time slice means dynamic priority.
+		1. Higher time slice means higher dynamic priority in Linux.
-		2. If I/O bound task at last epoch isn't complete. the priority will get higher.
+		2. If the task is I/O bound, it wouldn't complete at last epoch. the priority will get higher.
+(Exactly how it separate the I/O bound)
-	4. ```time_slice=time_slice/2 + basetimeslice(nice)```
+	3. ```time_slice=time_slice/2 + basetimeslice(nice)```
-	5. cons:
+	4. cons:
 		1. Calculate all goodness takes time
 		2. All CPU use 1 run queue.
-12. Please explain in CFS, why does higher priority task have shorter response time, and more CPU use time.
+11. Please explain in CFS, why does higher priority task have shorter response time, and more CPU use time.
-13.
+	1. Higher priority task fills back to task queue more quickly.
+12.